Anita-devops/Project3/Project3.md

 `:%d`
 *Press enter*

--The entire content will be deleted, then,
+- The entire content will be deleted, then,

--Press i to enter the insert mode in vim
+- Press i to enter the insert mode in vim

--Now, paste the entire code below in the file.
+- Now, paste the entire code below in the file.

 ![Apache Status3](Images/Apache-Status3-26.png)
 ![Apache Status3](Images/Apache-Status3-27.png)